dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2753: Life sentences serve as just alternatives to the death penalty.
+### T2753: Life imprisonment without parole is more just and effective than the death penalty.

 |Support|
 |---|